AbsoluteVirtueXI/protocol-audit/keystore_full_audit.md

         }
 ```

-## Program termination and exit code.
+## Redundant program termination scheme with a bad exit code.

+Remove import `use std::process::exit;` at line 8 and remove the call of `exit` function at line 53.
-The usage of the `std::process::exit` function, at line 53, is not needed as it is always called as the last statement of the program.
+The usage of the `std::process::exit` function, at line 53, is not needed as it is called as the last statement of the program.
-`std::process:exit` is a very good option for terminating a program based on some conditions for an early exit and a variable exit code.
+`std::process:exit` is a very good option for terminating a program based on some conditions for an early exit with a variable exit code, which is unnecessary in the actual program.
 Moreover the exit code `1` is a common convention for a catchall for general errors, which is not the case in the current program as it exits successfully without internal errors.

-## Comment
+## Comments

 The code contains no comment.
 Comments should be added at least for explaining the usage of cryptographic functions and computations for creating a new `Keystore` instance.

 ## Documentation comments

-Documentation comments should be added for documentation generation.
+Documentation comments should be added for automatic documentation generation.
 We suggest adding documentation comments for:

 - Describing the crate in general.